Radnen/link.js/README.md

 var results = Link(Link(array).where(even).sample(5)).map(timesten).each(print);
 ```

+*	coalesce(prop)   - merges modified results back into the original array. 'prop' is an optional object property to use for destination (opposite of pluck).
+	*	fuse(prop)
 *	contains(o|p|a)  - returns true if something satisfies the predicate, or matches the object or anything in an array.
 	*	some(o|p|a)
 	*	exists(o|p|a)